dnschneid/crouton/README.md

 have git on your Chromium OS device with which to do this, hence the cyclical dependency.
 Downloading a git snapshot from GitHub would bypass that issue.

 crouton uses the concept of "targets" to decide what to install.
 While you will have apt-get in your chroot, some targets may need minor hacks to avoid issues when running in the chrooted environment.
 As such, if you expect to want something that is fulfilled by a target, install that target when you make the chroot and you'll have an easier time.

 Once you've set up your chroot, you can easily enter it using the newly-installed `enter-chroot` command.
 Ta-da!
 That was easy.

 Examples
 --------

-### The easy way (assuming you want Xfce)
+### The easy way (assuming you want an Ubuntu LTS with Xfce)
-  1. Download `crouton`.
+  1. Download `crouton`
   2. Open a shell (Ctrl+Alt+T, type `shell` and hit enter) and run `sudo sh -e ~/Downloads/crouton -t xfce`
   3. Wait patiently and answer the prompts like a good person.